zachbogart/have-fun/README.md

 ## Approach

-- Get down ideas and talk them out here on GitHub
+- Get down ideas and talk them out here on GitHub as issues
 - Work out ideas and show the results over on Observable
 - Have fun!